- Why WordPress?

 - Because WordPress is the most extensive content management system, there are a lot of themes (templates) for churches available that enable you to design a church website that fits your mission and values, along with your style.

 - WordPress allows you to have more than one person manage your church website making it excellent for different volunteers to add content to their section of the site.
 For instance, your Youth Pastor can add the youth events or give a testimony of what is happening in the youth department, and at the same time, your Women’s ministry director can update what is happening with the Women’s ministry.

 - A WordPress church website does not require anyone at your church to know or understand coding.
 Any leader or volunteer can run a church website.
 Trust me; I did not know one thing about WordPress or sites seven years ago when I first started out with our first church website.

 - There are multiple plugins available for WordPress that will help you build the type of website you need.
 Whether it is to put your sermons on your website, import your church’s Facebook page, or to have a beautiful picture gallery of your latest mission trip, there is a WordPress plugin that will make that happen.

 - When you build a self-hosted church website with WordPress, you own the content.
 Nobody can remove the content or do anything with your website that you did not do, or approve to be done.

 The Most Professional WordPress Church Website I Have Encountered

 Pastoring in Silicon Valley has a few advantages.
-One is the availability of techies to build church websites.
-Vive Church in Silicon Valley shows you just how far you can go with a church website built with WordPress.
-With it's video backgrounds and simple user interface, it is by far the most professional looking church website I have ever seen.
+One is the connection with techies that build church websites.
+They gave me the example of Risen Church in Los Angeles that shows you just how far you can go with a church website created with WordPress.
+With its video backgrounds and simple user interface, it is by far the most professional looking church website I have ever seen.